Progress follows Habits !

 - Getting a good nights sleep, instead of working through the night.

-- Taking a walk instead of lounging on the couch or reduce your screen time by 30 mins/day and substitute it with a walk.
+- Taking a walk instead of lounging on the couch or reduce your screen time by 30 mins/day.

 - Eating real, home cooked food instead of ordering outside more often than not.